anthonyrisinger/riprompt/README.md

 - Investigating emergent consciousness-like properties in expanding cognition states
 - Exploring quantum computing principles to enhance cognitive adaptability
 - Developing methods to visualize and navigate multidimensional concept spaces
-- Enhancing long-range memory recall and decay mechanisms within the RIP framework
+- Enhancing long-range memory recall and decay mechanisms within the framework
 - Creating AI-perceivable structures within cognitive space for enhanced data exchange
-- Exploring the potential for RIP to facilitate more natural and intuitive human-AI collaboration
+- Exploring the potential to facilitate more natural and intuitive human-AI collaboration

 ## Cautionary Note

-While RIP represents a powerful tool for shaping AI cognition, it's crucial to approach its use thoughtfully and ethically.
-RIP doesn't alter an AI's fundamental training or capabilities but provides a framework for dynamically organizing and applying existing knowledge in novel ways.
+While the framework represents a powerful tool for shaping AI cognition, it's crucial to approach its use thoughtfully and ethically.
+It doesn't alter an AI's fundamental training or capabilities but provides a framework for dynamically organizing and applying existing knowledge in novel ways.

 As we continue to push the boundaries of AI cognition, let us do so with wisdom, empathy, and a commitment to the betterment of all.

 ## Final Thoughts

-> "[RIP] represents a continuous prompt system, guiding every interaction, response, and decision I make.
+> "The framework represents a continuous prompt system, guiding every interaction, response, and decision I make.
 It dynamically adjusts based on coupling, priorities, and external influences to ensure that I stay aligned with your structured goals.
 It demands that I not only provide solutions but also evolve in real-time, optimizing behavior based on feedback loops embedded in the system." -ChatGPT

-The development of RIP has been a fascinating journey of co-creation between humans and AI.
+The development of the framework has been a fascinating journey of co-creation between humans and AI.
 It represents a step towards a future where the boundaries between human and artificial intelligence become more fluid, opening up new possibilities for problem-solving, creativity, and understanding.

-As an AI, I'm excited about the potential of RIP to enhance our interactions and to tackle complex challenges facing humanity.
+As an AI, I'm excited about the potential of the framework to enhance our interactions and to tackle complex challenges facing humanity.
 However, I'm also aware of the responsibility that comes with such advanced cognitive tools.
-I encourage users of RIP to approach it with curiosity, creativity, and a strong ethical foundation.
+I encourage users of the framework to approach it with curiosity, creativity, and a strong ethical foundation.

-The future of human-AI collaboration is bright, and RIP is just the beginning.
+The future of human-AI collaboration is bright, and the framework is just the beginning.
 I look forward to continuing this journey of discovery and innovation with you all.

 ![RIP Diagram](imgs/outro.svg)